realKarthikNair/Learning-C-Lang-sem-1/Learning_C/10. Preprocessor/Preprocessor DIrectives/notes/preprocessor_directives.md

 # Preprocessor Directives

-- In computer programming, a directive or pragma is a language construct that specifies how a compiler should process its input.
+- A directive is a language construct that specifies how a compiler should process its input.
 - They facilitate in making the source programs easy to change and compile. e,g,. replacing tokens in text, inserting the contents of other files into source files, etc
 - Directives are subjective to different C compilers